 DIY Quick Check Survey for house hunters

 All too often, we fall into the trap of house hunting with our hearts and not our heads.
 Research from TrustMark UK revealed that this leads to homeowners spending thousands of pounds on unplanned maintenance costs.
-So here is a quick and easy DIY checklist to avoid any nasty surprises.
+So here is a quick and easy DIY checklist when you are viewing a property to avoid any nasty surprises.

 As a starting point, the top things house hunters should be checking for in general when viewing a property are: